 One of the key stakeholders is the Tees Valley Combined Authority.
 TVCA have begun to attract sustained investment into the region to address historic inequalities and to open up new opportunities for the future of our region's economy.
-For example, at this year's Transport for the North conference, Transport Secretary Mark Harper talked about the Tees Valley as central to efforts to decarbonise the UK's transport network, pointing to high profile businesses like BP and Protium investing in the region's emerging low carbon and hydrogen sector.
-To help achieve this development, the North East England Chamber of Commerce has been tasked by government with creating a Local Skills Improvement Plan for the Tees Valley.
+The North East England Chamber of Commerce was been tasked by government with creating a Local Skills Improvement Plan for the Tees Valley.
 The aim of the LSIP is to place employers at the heart of the skills system by consulting with and then articulating the skills needs of employers.
 It will be a blueprint for skills in key sectors, as well as for key general professional skills like communication and digital capability.
-Rachel Anderson, Assistant Director at the North East England Chamber of Commerce (and a college governor) is leading on the Tees Valley LSIP.
+Rachel Anderson, Assistant Director at the North East England Chamber of Commerce (and a college governor) led on the Tees Valley LSIP.
 In addition, another of our governors sits on the government green energy task force.